TSavo/AutoMarket/SMART_ASSET_LOADING.md

 # 🚀 Smart Asset Loading System

-The new **Smart Asset Loading System** provides intelligent, format-agnostic asset loading that automatically detects file formats and applies appropriate role mixins for maximum functionality.
+The **Smart Asset Loading System** is Layer 5 of the Prizm SDK, providing intelligent, format-agnostic asset loading that automatically detects file formats and applies appropriate role mixins for maximum functionality.

 ## ✅ **What You Wanted - Achieved!**